 Attachment issues can impact us starting in childhood and follow us into adulthood.
 There are four main types of attachments: secure, insecure, dismissive-avoidant, and fearful-avoidant.
 Depending on how your attachment to your parents was formed as a child, you will generally fall into one of those categories.
 Understanding how attachment works will further enlighten you as to how you relate to your relationships.
 You will have a better understanding of the dynamic between you and your partner and have a better chance at fostering healthy relationships in the future.
 Here you will find articles that will help you gain insight into what kind of attachments you have with the people in your life.
-You can learn to form healthy connections with friends and family by gaining a better understanding of the power of attachment and how it can help you become healthier, stronger, and more independent.
+You can learn how to form healthy connections with friends and family by gaining a better understanding of the power of attachment.
+It can also help you become healthier, stronger, and more independent.

 Attachment is an integral part of how we connect to other human beings.
-When we’re children, we learn to bond with the people that brought us into the world or adopted us, and this influences our attachment style.
-Whether it’s your biological parents or your adopted family, you form bonds with your parents or guardians when you are young.
-If somebody is a child and they are insecure about attachment, they are likely to develop separation anxiety from their guardians.
-It could manifest in not wanting to leave their mom or dad when going to school, camp, or any other activity where they would have to be alone.
+As children, we learned to bond with the people that brought us into the world or adopted us, and this influences our attachment style.
+Whether it’s your biological parents or your adopted family, you form bonds with your guardians when you are young.
+If a child has an insecure attachment, they are likely to develop separation anxiety.
+Attachment theory states that this could manifest in the child not wanting to leave their mom or dad when going to school, camp, or any other activity where they might be alone.
 A child who is securely attached will say goodbye to their guardian without feeling afraid that they won’t come back.
-There’s also another form of attachment, which is called “avoidant.”
-As a child, this individual is most often neglected, and due to their childhood neglect, they do not form attachments properly, impacting their adult intimate relationships.
-Children with avoidant attachment are afraid to form attachments, and so, it appears that they are numb or lacking emotion surrounding relationships with others.
+There’s also another form of attachment, which is called “avoidant”.
+As a child, the individual with avoidant attachment style is most often neglected, and due to their childhood neglect, they do not form attachments properly, impacting their adult intimate relationships.
+Children with avoidant attachment are afraid to form attachments, and they can appear to be numb or lacking emotion surrounding relationships with others.
 Children with a secure attachment style are comfortable in their caregiver relationships, and confident enough to explore their lives independently.

 Types of Attachment